corbtastik/todos-nodejs/README.md

 ## Pushing to Cloud Foundry

-This app is ready to push to Cloud Foundry and will rely on the Node.js Buildpack to automate containerization of the app bits.
+This app is ready to push to Cloud Foundry and will rely on the Node.js Buildpack to automate containerization of the app.

 1. Specify version of Node.js to use
 1. Cloud Foundry vendoring